Our site is in Beta Live, we welcome your feedback to help us improve the site.

 Newcastle upon Tyne

-The council may consider mitigating circumstances when considering your appeal, although some of the following reasons will not normally be accepted:
+The council may consider mitigating circumstances, although some of the following reasons will not normally be accepted:

 - “I was going to turn left at the next junction.”